decodingml/enterprise-mcp-course/apps/pr-reviewer-mcp-host/README.md

 The project is structured into **two main parts**:

 1. **MCP Host** – The central orchestrator responsible for connecting to multiple MCP servers and coordinating their outputs.
-2. **MCP Servers** – Independent components that provide contextual data (e.g., GitHub diffs from the repository, Asana task details, and entries from a tool registry).
+2. **MCP Servers** – Independent components that provide contextual data (e.g., GitHub diffs from the repository, Asana task details and others).

 # The PR Reviewer MCP Host